-Experience with RGGI's program review mechanism illustrates the importance of including a comprehensive review mechanism to assess program functionality to ensure the economic, environmental, and equitable performance of the program.
-The adoption of an open and collaborative planning framework with various stakeholders can help to develop a transparent process for accommodating and reacting to changing circumstances.
-Jurisdictions engaged in the development of market-based programs could benefit from lessons learned by RGGI states and stakeholders.
-For jurisdictions that are designing plans to reduce GHG emissions, an appreciation of the benefits and challenges associated with a built-in review process could afford them an opportunity to accommodate some of the uncertainty inherent in regulatory systems and to make valuable adjustments to those plans when necessary.
+Experience with RGGI's program review mechanism illustrates the importance of including a comprehensive and formal review mechanism to assess program functionality and ensure a program's economic, environmental, and equitable performance.
+Carbon management in the electric sector, and across the economy, is a long-term undertaking.
+It can be expected to require adjustments.
+The adoption by an ETS of an open and collaborative planning framework with various stakeholders can help in the program's initial design and in its ability to accommodate and react to changing circumstances.

+Regulators engaged around the world in the development of market-based programs can benefit from this model.
+For regions that are designing plans to reduce carbon emissions, an appreciation of the benefits and challenges associated with a formal review process can help them to accommodate some of the uncertainty inherent in the development of these relatively new regulatory systems, make valuable adjustments in a predictable and transparent way, and better ensure the effectiveness of their program.